 Commercial Electrolyte Replacements are Full of JUNK (and carcinogens)

 Water (unfiltered and likely fluoridated), Dextrose (GMO derived).
-Citric Acid (GMO derived and laced with MSG residue), Natural & Artificial Flavor (aspartame frequently hidden here), Potassium Citrate, Salt, Sodium Citrate, Sucralose (toxic and potentially carcinogenic), Acesulfame Potassium (also known as Acesulfame-K – contains methylene chloride, a known carcinogen), Zinc Gluconate, and Yellow Food Dye 6 (causes adrenal tumors in animals).
+Citric Acid (GMO derived and laced with MSG residue), Natural & Artificial Flavor (aspartame frequently hidden here), Potassium Citrate, Salt, Sodium Citrate, Sucralose (toxic and potentially carcinogenic), Acesulfame Potassium or Ace K (contains methylene chloride, a mutagen and likely carcinogen), Zinc Gluconate, and Yellow Food Dye 6 (causes adrenal tumors in animals).

 What’s even more shocking about these commercial electrolyte replacement drinks beyond the toxic ingredients is that they don’t have much in the way of beneficial electrolytes in them!

 I mean, seriously, look at the ingredients above.
-There is potassium, sodium, and zinc electrolytes in there.
-That’s pretty much it.
+There are minerals such as potassium, sodium, and zinc electrolytes.
+That’s it other than additives and artificial sweeteners.

 Thanks but no thanks.
 All that junk, some of it carcinogenic, for a few measly electrolytes is not worth it.
 A parent can do much better than that with just a few whole ingredients and some filtered water at home!